thomasgstewart/data-science-5620-fall-2021/deliverables/04-world-series-home-field.md

     series when the sequence of game locations is {NYC, NYC, ATL, ATL, ATL, NYC, NYC}.
 (The code below computes the probability for the alternative sequence of game locations. **Note:** The code uses `data.table` syntax, which may be new to you.
-This is intential, as a gentle way to introduce `data.table`.)
+This is intentional, as a gentle way to introduce `data.table`.)
 Calculate the probability with and without home field advantage when *P*<sub>*B*</sub> = 0.55.
 What is the difference in probabilities?

 2. Calculate the same probabilities as the previous question by simulation.